-Several experts agreed that the larger threat to the program comes from internal budgetary pressures, as the bomber will be competing not just with other service priorities, but with programs assets like the Navy's Ohio-class ballistic missile submarine replacement, something Rebecca Grant of IRIS Independent Research says the Navy is positioning as a "national asset" on the Capitol Hill.
+Several experts agreed that the larger threat to the program comes from internal budgetary pressures, as the bomber will be competing not just with other service priorities, but with programs like the Navy's Ohio-class ballistic missile submarine replacement, something Rebecca Grant of IRIS Independent Research says the Navy is positioning as a "national asset" on Capitol Hill.

 "The black program status makes it harder in my opinion to build support for the bomber," Grant said.
 "With new [Senate Armed Services Committee] leadership, the program will come under additional scrutiny as the first big budget wedges appear this year and beyond.
 So the USAF had best have its act together on why the bomber they pick is the right bomber now, in the hands of the right manufacturer."

-While Boeing and Lockheed each have their own local supporters, Northrop may be able to call on both the California and Florida delegations following its decision to expand facilities at Melbourne International Airport, on Florida's Space Coast.
+While Boeing and Lockheed each have their own local supporters, Northrop may be able to call on the California and Florida delegations following its decision to expand facilities at Melbourne International Airport, on Florida's Space Coast.

 While a company official did not confirm that Northrop plans to work on a potential LRS-B in Florida, Sen Bill Nelson, D-Fla., told media in May that the company plans on using the facility for that purpose.